benhoyt/benhoyt.github.com/writings/goawk.md

 ### Resolver

 The [resolver](https://github.com/benhoyt/goawk/blob/master/parser/resolve.go) is actually part of the parser package.
-It does basic type checking of arrays versus scalars, and assigns integer indexes to all variable references (to avoid slower string lookups at execution time).
+It does basic type checking of arrays versus scalars, and assigns integer indexes to all variable references (to avoid slower map lookups at execution time).

 I think the way I've done the resolver is non-traditional: instead of making a full pass over the AST, the parser records just what's necessary for the resolver to figure out the types (a list of function calls and variable references).
 This is probably faster than walking the whole tree, but it probably makes the code a bit less straight-forward.

 In fact, the resolver was one of the harder pieces of code I've written for a while.
-It's the one piece of GoAWK I'm not particularly happy with how it turned out.
+It's the one piece of the GoAWK source I'm not particularly happy with.
 It works, but it's messy, and I'm still not sure I've covered all the edge cases.

-The complexity comes from the fact that when calling functions, you don't whether an argument is a scalar or an array at the call site.
+The complexity comes from the fact that when calling functions, you don't know whether an argument is a scalar or an array at the call site.
 You have to peruse the types in the called function (and maybe in the functions it calls) to determine that.
 Consider this AWK program:

     function g(b, y) { return f(b, y) }
     function f(a, x) { return a[x] }